rpkrish-git/purchases-mongodb-golangapi/README.md

 Docker should be started and running

-MongoDB should be started and running on the port: 27017
+MongoDB should be started and running inside the Docker on the port: 27017

 (External API) Treasury Reporting Rates of Exchange API must be available and running